bernatferragut/CCT/Explorations/AI 2.md

 ##### The Teachable Machine interface
 <img src="./assets/images/pm-ai-tm/lucie.png" width="100%">

+* SKIP THE TUTORIAL - ALLOW THE USE OF CAMERA
 * Train model to recognize gestures.
 The result of that training will be displayed by a GIF.
 * For the first category sign “please” by pressing and holding the train green button.
-It will add photos of you (training data) in the green category
+It will add photos of you (training data) in the green category: 50 examples per category is enough!

 <img src="./assets/images/pm-ai-tm/please.jpg" width="25%">